4lefts/decoy-school-2/README.md

 npm run develop
 ```

-** N.B need to change application url in OAuth apps in github developer settings when setting a proper url
+** N.B need to change application url in OAuth apps in github developer settings when setting a proper url **

+### To do

+- css for i.e. 11 - grid stuff obviously doesn't work.
+Button grids, people grids, sidebar position, tocs.
+- login (github account) for Donna (and new Steph)
+- links (check all), docs - curriculum documents, links to these.

+### Later to dos

+- media library in CMS. how to upload pdfs (e.g. job adverts, policies).
+- create a "policies" collection (call it "documents?") - add policy documents here that can be printed.